dlu-umich/dlu-umich.github.io/index.md

 #### About me:

 I am a second year quant finance master's student at the University of Michigan.
-In the web page, I would like to showcase the mathematical models and technical tools with projects I have worked on.
-My interests are in the fields of quantative analysis, risk analytics, data science and machine learning.
+In this page, I would like to showcase the mathematical models and technical tools with projects I have worked on.
+My interests are in the fields of quantitative modeling, risk analytics and machine learning.

 #### Student Led Workshop
-The workshop of the Quant program is led by students for discussion of ... on friday morning.
+The workshop of the Quant program is led by students for discussion of quant finance problems on friday morning.
 See [here](https://dlu-umich.github.io/friday-workshop/) for details.

 #### Risk Management
-VaR monitor with parametric, historical, Monte Carlo VaR calculation to carve [risk profiles](https://github.com/dlu-umich/RiskApp) of portfolios.
+VaR monitor with parametric, historical, Monte Carlo VaR calculation to carve the risk profile of portfolios.

 #### Machine Learning
 In flight